greggman/HappyFunTimes/docs/unity/gamepad.md

 Description: Using the Gamepad Example

 The Unity Gamepad example is easiest way to get started with HappyFunTimes in Unity.
-It provides 10 different pre-made controllers with options for a touch controls and for orientation data.
+It provides a bunch of different pre-made controllers with options for a touch controls and for orientation data.
 Normally it would be up to you to create the controller, the part that runs on the phone, but using this sample is a good way to skip that part if you're looking to get started with HappyFunTimes as quickly as possible.